 - the proximity (by reason of kinship, residence or other relationship) between the accused and the proposed surety (presumably, the closer the proximity, the greater the opportunities for the surety to exercise control over the accused and an accused’s willingness to abide by any bail order).

-See the comments of Justice Gillard in R v Mokbel & Mokbel VSC 158 and Mokbel v Director of Public Prosecutions (Vic) & Director of Public Prosecutions (Cth) VSC 487 in relation to the appropriateness of a person as a surety, whether the surety has taken adequate steps to ensure an accused answered their bail, and the penalties to which a surety is liable.
+See the comments of Justice Gillard in R v Mokbel and Mokbel VSC 158 and Mokbel v Director of Public Prosecutions (Vic) and Director of Public Prosecutions (Cth) VSC 487 in relation to the appropriateness of a person as a surety, whether the surety has taken adequate steps to ensure an accused answered their bail, and the penalties to which a surety is liable.

 When is a surety released from their obligations?

 When a person has been admitted to bail with a surety, the obligations of the surety continue until:

 - the death of the surety (s 20 Bail Act);